pyocd/pyOCD/README.md

 License
 -------

-PyOCD is licensed with Apache 2.0.
+PyOCD is licensed with the permissive Apache 2.0 license.
 See the [LICENSE](LICENSE) file for the full text of the license.

-Copyright © 2006-2018 Arm Ltd
+Copyright © 2006-2019 Arm Ltd